AtharvaWaghchoure/simple/README.md

 # Simple CLI App

-Simple is a Rust-based cli for processing cryptocurrency trade data, and performs different operations based on user-defined modes.
+Simple is a Rust-based cli tool for processing cryptocurrency trade data, and performs different operations based on user-defined modes.
 The application is designed to cache real-time data or read previously cached data from JSON files.

 ## Installation
 ```